votingworks/ems/README.md

 # VotingWorks Election Management System

-The BMD (Ballot Marking Device) app will be used in the following ways:
+The EMS (Election Management System) app will be used in the following ways:

 - An election offical can:
   - [ ] create an election file with single-seat contests on a single ballot.